 Mr. Jones recommended the committee set the next HDTF meetings to be held on January 14 and January 28.
 Ms. Maclean shared that she would be travelling during January 28.

-Mr. Jones suggested setting the next meeting dates to be held on January 7 and January 21.
+Mr. Jones then discussed possible dates with the task force and a consensus was reached to hold the next meeting dates on January 7 and January 21.